-BPUR International is a global campaign to enact an ‘International Treaty to Ban the Political Use of Religion’, which would be a crucial foundation to disarm extremism and eliminate the abusive mixing of religion and politics worldwide.
+BPUR International is a global campaign to enact an ‘International Treaty to Ban the Political Use of Religion’, which would be a crucial foundation to disarm extremism and eliminate the root causes of religious conflicts and discrimination worldwide.

-This peace-making mission has built phenomenal official and legislative support in more than 60 countries, especially in the Middle East, Africa and South Asia, where it is mostly needed because of the unique considerate approach to end the cycle of religious conflicts.
+This peace-making mission has built inclusive official and legislative support in more than 80 countries, especially in the Middle East, Africa and Asia, where it is mostly needed because of the unique considerate approach to end the cycle of religious conflicts.

 The proposed treaty, drafted by leading officials, legislators and top United Nations’ experts, represents a new approach to introduce clear, simple and indisputable international rules to ban: all political uses of religion that undermine human equality; all religious discrimination in rights and duties; all religious exclusion; and all restrictions to freedom of religion and belief.

 No responsible government can refuse such fundamental fair rules.
-Even perpetrators would lose any argument.
-All our leaders and members believe that our proposed treaty should easily secure governmental signatories in line with the Universal Declaration of Human Rights and become a fundamental United Nation treaty.
+We believe the proposed treaty should easily secure governmental endorsements in line with the Universal Declaration of Human Rights and become a fundamental United Nation treaty.
 It would certainly empower many governments to defend justice values, social peace and the rule of law.

 This initiative is entirely different from all previous attempts to navigate the abusive mixing of religion from politics, which have been divisive and confrontational, have often caused more damage than good, and have failed to build any global consensus.

-We believe the proposed treaty would make a massive difference to the lives of billions and serve all international humanitarian objectives by eliminating the root causes of many intractable conflicts and a long list of abuses of human rights.
-It would subsequently enhance stability and open the doors for sustainable development.
+We believe the proposed treaty would touch the lives of billions in every corner of the world.
+It would serve all international humanitarian objectives by eliminating the root causes of many intractable conflicts and a long list of abuses of human rights.
+Subsequently, it would enhance stability and open the doors for sustainable development.

 It would also help tackle other social economic problems on a global scale, including in all developed countries by alleviating the global tension, mass immigration and improving the social integration of religious minorities in all countries.

-BPUR International is aiming to get as many governments from different regions to co-sponsor the tabling of our initiative at the United Nations General Assembly to enact a significant international treaty that would help make the world more tolerant, more fair and more peaceful.
+BPUR International is aiming to secure the adoption of the proposed treaty by a few governments from different regions to co-sponsor it at the United Nations General Assembly to enact a significant international treaty that would make the world more tolerant, more fair and more peaceful.